AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **The same validation architecture that operates metaphysically generates quantum mechanics mathematically.**

 But we're getting ahead of ourselves.
 For now, just understand: validation has structure.
 That structure has constraints.
 Those constraints have consequences.
-The physics we measure emerges necessarily from the metaphysics we've established.
+The physics we measure emerges necessarily from the metaphysics we've established.Distinguish Two Levels of Validation

-Distinguish Two Levels of Validation
+* * *

 **Critical clarification:** There are **two distinct validation cycles** operating at different levels of reality, each with different aperture constraints.